 An LLC Operating Agreement isn’t state-mandated, but in our opinion it’s a crucial for smooth operations even if you’re a solopreneur.
 It sets down on paper managerial/financial duties and responsibilities.
 Think of it as an internal agreement on things like profit sharing, ownership percentages, and rules of operation.

 Furthermore, it supersedes any state default rules in cases where there’s a misunderstanding or problems arising in your LLC.
-To get started, consider checking out this savvy Operating Agreement Tool which you can customize yourself.
+To get started, consider checking out an online Operating Agreement Tool which you can customize yourself.

 So, what kind of business are you in?
 Have employees?
 Do you deal in nuclear waste or perhaps industrial procurement?
 The point here is the VT regulatory system is going to be complex/simple relative to a number of variables.
 Just be sure to do your research on this step when forming an LLC in Vermont.